Employment

 Application Details

 Applicants for employment must be at least 18 years of age and have either a high school diploma or a GED.
-Applicants must be certified or certifiable as a firefighter with the Texas Commission on Fire Protection and an EMT-B with the Texas Department of State Health Services at a minimum by date of hire.
+Applicants must be certified or certifiable as a firefighter with the Texas Commission on Fire Protection and a minimum as an EMT-B with the Texas Department of State Health Services by date of hire.

 Information about the Physical Agility Test can be found HERE.